The Damascus Wildlife

 *While in the cart, actions on rifles and shotguns will be left open.

-*Eye and Ear protection is mandatory for all shooters and spectators.
+*Eye and Ear protection, Mandatory for all shooters and spectators.

 *Clubs are allowed, by SASS, to have additional safety rules due to different host club restrictions.